 There are many providers of payment solutions out there ranging from the bottom of the pile and frankly terrible Paypal right through to an integrated solution provided by a high street bank.
 Firstly you will need a payment gateway provider.
 What is that?
 I here you say.
 A payment gateway supplier provides you with the required level of security on a web page to take credit card details from your customers.
 The most common way of doing this at small business level is that once people elect to checkout they are redirected to another, highly secure, web page that safely allows you to take card details.
 Popular providers of this service are Sage Pay or World Pay.
 This gateway will typically cost £20 a month.

 You will also require a merchant account from a bank, most people tend to choose their own business banker for this but you are not obligated to do so.
 The merchant account is essentially an account that allows you to accept card payments online and settle the payments.
 This also tends to cost £20 a month….spooky.

 You will need both a gateway provider and a merchant account to trade effectively online.
 Do not delay in starting the set up of these accounts.
 The banks move slowly, it often takes 6-10 weeks to get everything in place and can lead to delays in a site being launched.

 A good logistics supplier is worth their weight in shiny, yellow stuff.
 Are you going to offer next day delivery?
 How heavy is your product, etc?
 Different suppliers specialise in different areas and offer different levels of service at the different prices.
 It is worth talking to several before committing.
-It would appear that everyone we speak with has a different recommendation but from our point of view Citylink seem to offer a pretty good service.
+It would appear that everyone we speak with has a different recommendation but from our point of view Citylink and Interlink seem to offer a very good service.